tsnorri/vcf2multialign/README.md

 # vcf2multialign

-Create multiply-aligned haplotype sequences from a variant call file and a reference sequence.
+Create a set of reference-guided multiple-aligned haplotype sequences from a variant call file and a reference sequence.
 Please see [releases](https://github.com/tsnorri/vcf2multialign/releases) for pre-built binaries.

 ## Build/Runtime Requirements